 What Is a Bridge Camera?

-What is a bridge digital camera?
 Bridge cameras are often related to as a transition product between point-and-shoot and DSLR cameras.
 The design of bridge cameras is closer to the DSLR, but they don't have interchangeable lenses.
-Also, they usually have a lens with the long zoom range from around 15-20mm up to 200 and more.
-That is the reason, they are also often called superzoom or ultrazoom cameras.
-However, unlike DSLRs, bridge cameras feature an electronic viewfinder along with the LCD screen on the rear side.
+Also, they usually have a lens with a long zoom range from around 15-20mm up to 200 and more.
+That is the reason they are also often called superzoom or ultrazoom cameras.
+However, unlike DSLRs, bridge cameras feature an electronic viewfinder along with an LCD screen on the rear side.
 Furthermore, bridge cameras can shoot in various photo genres, including portraits, panoramas, time-lapse, and macro.
-This makes it a considerable option if you need an all-in-one camera with incredible zoom for shooting close-ups of the objects from great distances.
-In this review, we will compare bridge cameras that are considered the most popular alternatives to DSLR and that come at an affordable price.
+This makes it a viable option if you need an all-in-one camera with incredible zoom for shooting close-ups of objects from great distances.
+In this review, we compare bridge cameras that are considered the most popular alternatives to DSLR and come at an affordable price.
 Which bridge camera is the best of the best?
 It's up to you to decide.

-On a related note, you can easily and almost momentarily print photos, that you've taken with your camera or smartphone, using mobile printers.
-Also, if you have a relative or a friend, who loves recalling their memories, consider presenting them with a digital photo frame.
+On a related note, you can easily and almost momentarily print photos that you've taken with your camera or smartphone using mobile printers.
+Also, if you have a relative or friend who loves recalling their memories, consider presenting them with a digital photo frame.
 And if you are really not satisfied with the size of bridge cameras, take a look at our review of the best point-and-shoot cameras.

 What Features to Compare

-People usually turn to bridge cameras when they want something better than a standard point-and-shoot camera, but may not be ready to pay big bucks for a DSLR camera.
-However, each person may have his own reasons.
+People usually turn to bridge cameras when they want something better than a standard point-and-shoot camera but may not be ready to pay big bucks for a DSLR camera.
+However, each person may have their own reasons.
 Therefore, let's see what's what in bridge cameras.

 Note, even 15x magnification will greatly increase the subject.
 So, if you are not going to use the camera for shooting objects like the planes in the skies or a top of the mountain from its foot, you can save your money by getting a less expensive model or the one with a better sensor.

 Different modes and filter settings in the camera may drastically improve its performance in the right hands.
-You should also remember that bridge cameras can shoot objects not only from far away but close ranges and even in macro too, owing to the long focal length range.
+You should also remember that bridge cameras can shoot objects from far away and close ranges and even in macro, owing to the long focal length range.
 So, you might want to check these characteristics as well.
-That is why we have provided the links to user's manuals below each product for the experienced buyers.
+That is why we have provided the links to user manuals below each product for experienced buyers.

 There may be other, less important design features and parameters.
 However, we've tried to cover the most useful of them in each camera's detailed review below.
 So, proceed to read to find out more about them.